junxit/us-congress-bills-115/metadata.md

 - 2018-05-10 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 With written report No. 115-246.
 - 2018-05-10 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 With written report No. 115-246.
 - 2018-05-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 410.
+- 2018-12-20 — Held at the desk.
+- 2018-12-20 — Message on Senate action sent to the House.
+- 2018-12-20 — Passed Senate with an amendment by Voice Vote.
+- 2018-12-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-12-20 — Received in the House.